What is a Defined Benefit Plan?

 How much can I contribute into a Defined Benefit Plan?

 The amount that can be contributed annually is based on factors such as a client's age, income, length of time before retirement and rate of return of the investment portfolio.
-In 2015 the annual benefit payable at retirement can be as high as $210,000 per year.
+In 2015 and 2016 the annual benefit payable at retirement can be as high as $210,000 per year.
 As a result, annual contributions into a defined benefit plan can be even larger than $210,000 in some cases in order to meet that level of retirement income target.
 On an annual basis, an actuary makes calculations to determine the amount that needs to be contributed into the plan.